- Who is considered an employee, and who is considered an independent contractor?

 - What do I need to have to register online?

 You are paying wages to at least one employee in Colorado.
 Your first payroll date is in the prior calendar year or the current calendar year.
 You have not previously registered for an unemployment identification number.
 You are not involved in a change of ownership.
-Your business is not classified as one of the following: Agricultural Household or domestic Nonprofit organization as described in the federal IRC 501 (c)(3) Other nonprofit organization Reimbursable or government
+Your business is not classified as one of the following: Agricultural Nonprofit organization as described in the federal IRC 501 (c)(3) Other nonprofit organization Reimbursable or government

 - What do I do if I cannot register my business online?